J4ck3LSyN-Gen2/MikroTik-MeltDown-The-Sad-Reality-of-IoT-and-Public-WiFi/readme.md

 **Severity & Impact Warning:** The vulnerabilities detailed in this report are critical and actively exploitable in the wild.
 While the target hardware may appear dated (circa 2005-present), it remains in active use across multiple locations.
 This report is strictly for educational and defensive purposes to highlight the risks of legacy IoT devices.

 ## 2. Introduction
+**MikroTik** is a Latvian manufacturer of computer networking equipment and software, best known for its RouterOS operating system and RouterBOARD hardware.
+These devices are ubiquitous in both small business and enterprise environments due to their cost-effectiveness and robust feature set.
+However, their longevity often leads to a critical security oversight: legacy deployments that are forgotten, unpatched, and exposed.

+This writeup details a "Boot-to-Root" engagement targeting a Public WiFi network powered by legacy MikroTik infrastructure.
+Our concept focuses on identifying and exploiting outdated services that have been left accessible on the LAN.
+We explore attack vectors ranging from unauthenticated administrative access via the legacy `webconf` binary to full system compromise, persistence, and lateral movement.

+The existence of such vulnerable edge devices poses significant risks, potentially escalating to national security concerns when these networks bridge into critical infrastructure or handle sensitive data.
+Modern attackers frequently target these "low-hanging fruit"—outdated IoT systems and routers—to establish beachheads within otherwise secure perimeters.
+This report serves as a case study on the dangers of technical debt and the critical need for lifecycle management in network hardware.

 ## 3. Scope
 Any and all LAN/VLAN services diconnected from the centralized business/hosting platform.